GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/modules/bindings.rst

 **Deprecation Notice:**

 The older `.SquirrelFunc` macro is now **deprecated**.
-It required manually handling arguments from the Squirrel VM stack, which is more error-prone and lacks reflection support.
+It required manually handling arguments from the Quirrel VM stack, which is more error-prone and lacks reflection support.
 **Always prefer `.SquirrelFuncDeclString` for new bindings.**